material-motion/material-motion/specifications/runtime/named-plans.md

 **Named add API**: Provide an API for `add` and `remove` with a name argument.

 Note that the plan type should be a `NamedPlan`.
-This allows motion family designers to clearly indicate which plans support being named.
+Motion family designers use this type to indicate which plans support being named.

 Example pseudo-code: